This guidance was last updated on 26 January 2021.

 We are not offering one to one (or specific) pre-application advice, so please make sure you read the guidance carefully and check that you are eligible to apply.

 Two support webinars for applicants took place on 13 and 14 January.
-We aim to publish a recording soon.
+Watch a recording.

 Who can apply?